dsc-courses/dsc106-2025-wi/syllabus.md

 ### Development Environment

-As soon as you are able to, go follow the steps in the [Tech Support](../tech_support) page of the course website to set up your development environment for the course.
+As soon as you are able to, go follow the steps in [Lab 0](../labs/lab00) to set up your development environment for the course.

 ---